 In addition to this fiscal year funding, some maternal and child health programs may award funds remaining from previous fiscal years.
+Those funds are not reflected in these totals.

 Data only available at state, region and national level.

 6 Some HPSAs may cross geographic boundaries.